Dwayne Haskins tragically passed away at the age of 24 on Saturday morning. He leaves behind a legendary Buckeye legacy.

 Ohio State Single Game Passing Yards Record

-Dwayne Haskins broke Art Schlichter's 37-year-old single-game passing record not once, but twice.
+Dwayne Haskins broke Art Schlichter's 37-year-old single-game passing record of 458 yards not once, but twice.

 Haskins surpassed the mark unceremoniously by throwing for 470 yards during Ohio State's blowout loss to Purdue – also setting a record with 72 passing attempts.
 But Haskins passed it again in a much more celebratory fashion with 499 yards in the Buckeyes' Big Ten Championship Game win over Northwestern.

-Before this season, Ohio State had just one 400-yard passing game.
-Now it has six – and five of them came courtesy of Haskins.
+Before the 2019 season, Ohio State had just one 400-yard passing game.
+After he left, it had six – and five of them came courtesy of Haskins.

 Ohio State Single Game Passing Touchdowns